user18130814200115-2/groffscripts/README.md

 Then it will open `$1.mom` in nvim and `$1.pdf` in zathura.
 Nvim will automatically start with `Automkdoc`, `Autowrite` and `Goyo` enabled.
 Lastly, when nvim is closed, the zathura pdf window is also closed.
+More infor is included in the form of code comments.

 ## nvim
 Neovim is my editor of choice.